Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

   It runs with a 64 MB heap to catch oversized allocation from a bogus payload length.
 - HTTP streams: fixed-length and chunked bodies, response boundaries, byte counts, zero-length reads at EOF, premature EOF, and draining a chunked body on close.
+- Socket cleanup: a local server verifies graceful channel close and aborting a stalled response without sending another request.
+No external network or native library is needed.
 - Cache: failure to obtain the persistence lock leaves caching disabled without repeated logging.
   This replaces the older standalone cache test, updating its retired cache directory name.